in-the-keyhole/khs-sherpa/README.md

 Many MVC frameworks exist, but khsSherpa is intended to allow access to server side java objects with HTTP/and JSON.
 It also, provides session support for client applications that exist outside of a browser.

+Example Web application using khsSherpa can be found on github at (https://github.com/in-the-keyhole/khs-sherpa-example-webapp)

 Features
 --------
  * Annotation Based Configuration